bseltz-cohesity/scripts/powershell/downloadM365MailboxPST/README.md

 * -fileName: (optional) path/name of zip file to download (default is '.\pst.zip')
 * -pstPassword: (optional) password for PSTs (will be prompted if omitted)
 * -recoverDate: (optional) datetime of snapshot to download e.g '2024-05-10 23:30:00' (will use latest snapshot if omitted)
+* -continueOnError: (optional) continue processing if mailbox not found (exit is default)